 Afro Scalp

-Furthermore the use of chemical treatments such as relaxers and curly perms are other major causes of scalp reactions.
-Also the use of products that remain on the scalp for long periods of time.
-These are just some of the issues that cause problems for Black men and women.
-Most noteworthy here are some of the conditions that may be affecting you.
+Do you know, chemical treatments such as relaxers and curly perms cause scalp reactions, as well as cleansing/moisturising products that remain on the scalp.
+These are just some of the issues that may cause a problem.
+Most noteworthy, some ailments that may affect you.
 Scalp Psoriasis, Scalp Eczema, Contact Dermatitis, Lupus, Scarring Alopecia, Dry scalp, Itchy Scalp, Favus and many more.
-The menu will show all.
+The jump menu above will show all.

 Afro Scalp Treatment at the Holborn Clinic

-Diagnosing the condition is the first thing we must achieve.
-After which we can offer if appropriate a course of treatment.
+So I will diagnose the problem first.
+Then I can offer the right treatment.
 Treatments may be a one off or involve a number of visits.
 Our treatments are unique, gentle and very effective.
-The key is to remove the crusting that effectively blocks the skin causing an increased immune response.
-Removing the crusting is a specialist role and should not be attempted at home.
-You may well damage the skin and cause a secondary infection.
+We remove the crusting that effectively blocks the skin causing an increased immune response.
+Please don’t try to remove the crusting yourself.
+Its a specialist role and should not be attempted at home.
+You can damage the skin and cause secondary infection.

 Afro Scalp Categories